Utility Data for Health Technology Assessment

 - How do you search for utility values and what is the role of systematic reviews and meta-analysis of utility values?

 - How should utility values be incorporated into cost effectiveness models?

 - What is the role for wellbeing within HTA?

 - The development of condition specific measures (including the ReQol for mental health).

 The course will consist of a mixture of presentations, group work, discussions and individual exercises.

 Delegates are asked to provide their own laptop for the duration of the course.

-A copy of the book 'Measuring and Valuing Health Benefits for Economic Evaluation' by Brazier, Ratcliffe, Salomon and Tsuchiya, is included in the course fee.
+A copy of the book 'Measuring and Valuing Health Benefits for Economic Evaluation' by Brazier, Ratcliffe, Salomon and Tsuchiya, will be provided during registration, and is included in the course fee.

 Course Materials will be provided via a Delegate Course Website approximately 1 week prior to the course start date.
 Hard copies of exercises will be provided throughout the course as necessary.
 Hard copies of PowerPoint presentations will not be provided, but these can be printed by delegates before the start of the course via the Delegate Course Website.

 Dr Donna Rowen is the Course Leader for this 2 day short course